Reality Check: What to Expect in Recruiter Earnings

 The In-House (Corporate) Recruiter: Stability and Strategy

-In-house recruiters work directly for a company, typically within the HR or talent acquisition team.
+In-house recruiters work for a company, typically within the HR or talent acquisition team.
 They manage recruitment exclusively for their employer, developing deep relationships with hiring managers and intimately understanding the company culture.

 Compensation Structure: